 About Melbourne Zoo

-The Melbourne Zoo is also known as the Royal Melbourne Zoological Gardens, and it is one of the biggest zoological parks in Australia.
+The Melbourne Zoo is also known as the Royal Melbourne Zoological Gardens, and it is one of the biggest zoological parks in Australia and one of the amazing tourist places in Melbourne.
 Located in the Royal Park premises in the Parkville region of Melbourne, the zoo is about 4 km away from the center of the city.

 It is the primary serving habitat for many animals in Melbourne and is home to more than 320 species of animals.
 Some of these animal species are native to Australia, but there are many that are native to other parts of the world as well.